 Notification of decision

-We’ll let you know the Recognition Committee’s decision within two weeks of its meeting to discuss your application.
-You will be told when this is to take place soon after we’ve received your application.
+We’ll let you know the Recognition Committee’s decision within two weeks of their meeting to discuss your application.
+You’ll be told when this is taking place after we’ve received your application.

 - receive a specially designed plaque and certificate to display

 - can apply to the Recognition Fund for up to £60,000

 - will be named at our next annual announcement event

 - are required to use the Recognised Collections branding

 - are required to submit a status review report when requested

 - are required to complete annual returns